Become a world class, multi-skilled filmmaker.

 Get ready to kick-start your career in film or television.
-Our 1-year Filmmaking Diploma gives you hands-on, practical training in all aspects of filmmaking as it equips you with the skills and knowledge, and provides the on-going support you need, to excel in your chosen field.
+Our one-year Filmmaking Diploma gives you hands-on, practical training in all aspects of filmmaking as it equips you with key skills and knowledge, and provides the on-going support you need, to excel in your chosen field.

-This comprehensive multi-disciplinary 1-year Filmmaking Diploma is designed to teach you the absolute must-have skills for becoming a collaborative filmmaker in the 21st Century.
-You will have not only a supportive network of established film professionals guiding you (read more about our tutors), but also access to state-of-the-art digital equipment including ARRI ALEXA, as well as S16mm film to work with, and a team of ambitious students creating work alongside you as you build your extensive film portfolio - not to mention your own little black book of professional industry contacts that you’ll leave with.
+This comprehensive multi-disciplinary one-year Filmmaking Diploma is designed to teach you the absolute must-have skills for becoming a collaborative filmmaker in the 21st Century.
+You will have not only a supportive network of established film professionals guiding you (read more about our tutors), but also access to high end digital cameras such as Arri Alexa, Alexa Mini or Amira, as well as Super 16mm film to work with, and a team of ambitious students creating work alongside you as you build your extensive film portfolio and networking pool.

 This Filmmaking Diploma is a must for anyone who thrives in an intense environment that mimics the real-life challenges of this industry.
-As a school we boast an outstanding 95% of our graduates going on to work in the industry within three months of completing the course.
-Do you have to filmmaking get up and go to become one of them?
 Join us on this filmmaking adventure in London’s best-loved film academy.

 At a glance:

-- Learn from practising, award-winning film & TV industry professionals
+- Learn from practising film & TV industry professionals.

-- Create lifelong contacts within a community of professionals
+- Create lifelong contacts within your cohort and have the opportunity to network with a community of professionals.

-- Leave with versatile and adaptable industry skills
+- Leave with a versatile approach to filmmaking.

-- £23,000 all inclusive, no hidden costs (Bursary and Scholarship options available, please see fees and funding section below)
+- £23,000 all inclusive, no hidden costs (Team Assistant and Scholarship options available, please see fees and funding section below).

 Duration: 12 months, 52 weeks (incl. holidays)